 To be honest, this year has not been kind to me.
 I’ve suffered an onslaught of disappointments, health issues and failures.
-But I’m still standing and I still have some fight left in me.
+But I’m still standing, and I still have some fight left in me.
 It wasn’t an entire fiasco, art-wise at least.

 I’ve also taken the step to approach art galleries.
 (Insert audible gulp) Finding gallery representation in art leaning on the darker side is tricky, but I was fortunate enough to be part of 2 exhibitions this year.
 The first was the massive group exhibition at the Julie Miller Investment Art Institute: Africa’s Art Collective Autumn Edition.
 It was a show-stopper of an event showcasing artwork from emerging as well as established artists in South Africa.
 My second exhibition was at the relaunch of Underculture Contemporary Gallery.
 The event was intimate, and it was a huge honour to showcase my art alongside fellow artists in a space dedicated to our unconventional aptitude.

 Shortly after Inktober / Drawlloween, I dived right into an artwork that’s close to my heart.
-Long it has been a dream of mine to create a Tarot Deck, but my own limitations kept me from taking it further.
+Long it has been a dream of mine to create a Tarot Deck, but my limitations kept me from taking it further.
 I’ve been graciously accepted to submit a design for 78 Tarot’s up-coming deck: Tarot Ecological.
 Myself and 77 other artists from across the globe have been assigned a single card to create an artwork for.
-It has been the jolt I needed to start planning my own deck.
+It has been the jolt I needed to start planning my deck.

-Being an artist from humble beginnings, and knowing what it feels like to live in poverty, I’ve found that innovation plays an important role in creating your art with limited resources.
+Being an artist from humble beginnings, and knowing what it feels like to live in poverty, I’ve found that innovation plays an essential role in creating your art with limited resources.
 Mentorship was something I wasn’t privy to, which is why I’ve been forging connections with artists on social media, at various stages of their careers, offering advice and encouragement.
-Recently I launched a newsletter aimed specifically at artists, to share the knowledge and resources I’ve gained throughout my life.
+Recently I launched a newsletter explicitly aimed at artists, to share the knowledge and resources I’ve gained throughout my life.
 It may be a drop in the bucket, but I struggled on my own to figure everything out, and I hope it adds value to someone.
 Seeing others succeed is something I value highly.

 Nothing irks me more than pretentious people bragging about their supposed original artwork from someone who died centuries ago.
-There are countless living artists who make art that blows my mind, and to see them struggle for survival is absolutely unfair.
+Countless living artists make art that blows my mind, and to see them struggle for survival is unfair.
 Let’s make 2020 the year where we shove our art into the faces of the high-browed hypocrites.
 They can’t ignore us if we keep creating.